bombasticSlacks/Aspirant/Game/Conjurer.md

 ### Basic
 #### Amateur Conjuration
 If your character has [Attuned](Magic-Training#Attuned), your character can perform [Ritual](Ritual) to:

-Teleport a nearby item to yourself, summon a familiar that obeys, conjure simple items that won't be missed (from wherever you take them).
+* Teleport a nearby item to yourself.
+* Summon a familiar that obeys
+* Conjure simple items that won't be missed (from wherever you take them).

 #### Bound Summon
 You can maintain one summoned creature long term without requiring skill tests or active focus.